Ethnic groups in Baltimore: Salvadorans

 Salvadorans make up 15.9% of Baltimore's Latino population.

 During the mid-1980s, many Salvadorans fled to Baltimore in order to escape the Salvadoran Civil War.
 Some Salvadorans and other Hispanics are moving to Baltimore from Virginia and the DC Metropolitan area because of looser immigration restrictions.
 Most are settling in the inner neighborhoods of Southeast Baltimore.

-In September 2014, immigrants from El Salvador were the fourth largest foreign-born population in Baltimore, after Mexicans, Jamaicans, and Trinidadians and Tobagonians, making Salvadorans the third-largest Hispanic/Latino population in the city, after Mexicans and Puerto Ricans.
+In 2011, immigrants from El Salvador were the fourth largest foreign-born population in Baltimore, after Mexicans, Jamaicans, and Trinidadians and Tobagonians, making Salvadorans the third-largest Hispanic/Latino immigrant population in the city, after Mexicans and Puerto Ricans.

 Spaniards

 During the 1920s many Spanish Americans settled in Highlandtown, alongside many Greek Americans.

-In September 2014, immigrants from Spain were the seventy-fourth largest foreign-born population in Baltimore.
+In 2011, immigrants from Spain were the seventy-fourth largest foreign-born population in Baltimore.

 Jews

 Northern Americans

 Northern Americans in Baltimore are residents who were born in or have ancestors from Bermuda, Canada, Greenland, Saint Pierre and Miquelon, or the United States.

 In 2000, 525 Northern American-born immigrants lived in Baltimore, comprising 1.8% of all foreign-born residents of the city.
 This made Northern America the second smallest region of origin for immigrants after Oceania.

-In September 2014, 751 Northern American immigrants lived in Baltimore, making Northern America the second smallest region of origin for immigrants after Oceania.
+Per data published in September 2014, 751 Northern American immigrants lived in Baltimore, making Northern America the second smallest region of origin for immigrants after Oceania.

 Americans

-In the 2000 United States Census 129,568 Baltimoreans, 5.1% of the city, identify with the census category "United States or American".
+In the 2000 United States census 129,568 Baltimoreans, 5.1% of the city, identify with the census category "United States or American".